-3. Home occupations
+2. Home occupations

-4. Public and Institutional (CU):
+3. Public and Institutional (CU):

 - a.
-Churches and places of worship Clubs, lodges, similar uses - b.
-Government offices and facilities (administration, public safety, transportation, utilities, and similar uses) - c.
-Libraries, museums, community centers, and similar uses - d.
-Public parks and recreational facilities - e.
-Schools (public and private) - f.
+Churches and places of worship - b.
+Clubs, lodges, similar uses - c.
+Government offices and facilities (administration, public safety, transportation, utilities, and similar uses) - d.
+Libraries, museums, community centers, and similar uses - e.
+Public parks and recreational facilities - f.
+Golf course with associated or ancillary uses (pro shop, snack bar, golf cart garages and parking, driving range).
+Development of residential uses adjacent to the course. - g.
+Schools (public and private) - h.
+Cemetery and accessory or associated uses. - i.
 Uses like those listed above.

-5. Transportation Facilities and Improvements:
+4. Transportation Facilities and Improvements:

 - a.
-Normal operation, maintenance; - Installation of improvements within the existing right-ofway; - Projects identified in the adopted Transportation System Plan not requiring future land use review and approval;
+Normal operations and maintenance: - Installation of improvements within the existing right-ofway; - Projects identified in the adopted Transportation System Plan not requiring future or further land use review and approval;

 - d.
 Landscaping as part of a transportation facility; - e.
 Emergency Measures; - f.
 Street or road construction as part of an approved subdivision or partition; - g.
 Transportation projects that are not designated improvements in the Transportation System Plan (CU); and - h.
-Transportation projects that are not designed and constructed as part of an approved subdivision or partition.
-(CU)
+Transportation projects that are not designed and constructed as part of an approved subdivision or partition (CU).

-6. Bed & breakfast inns and vacation rentals (CU)
+5. Bed & breakfast inns and vacation rentals (CU)

-7. Accessory Uses and Structures
+6. Accessory Uses and Structures